klamma/ar-for-eu-book/_pages/chapters/sharing.md

 Instead, the app provides the shared pieces and relies on players to move them according to the rules.
 If you want, you can implement rules, e.g. move restrictions once you completed the exercise.

-This exercise is split into three sections.
+This exercise is split into five sections.
+The first part will demonstrate how the Unity project is created and how the necessary libraries can be imported.
+After that, the base logic of the draughts game is created.
-The first part will show the setup of a shared environmnent for remote players.
+The third part demonstrates the setup of a shared environmnent for remote players.
 It will demonstrate how to set up a room system where content is only shared between users in one room and where multiple rooms can exist in parallel.
-In the second part, we will look at a basic way of implementing the shared logic using serialisers.
+In the fourth part, we will look at a basic way of implementing the shared logic using serialisers.
 The last part presents an alternative way for sending data over the network using Remote Procedure Calls (RPCs).

-#### Setting up the Project
+#### 1 - Setting up the Project

 1. Create a new Unity project with the name "SharedDraughts" which uses the default *3D* template.
    In this exercise, we are using Unity 2018.3 because it is the current long-term support version that is compatible with the Mixed Reality Toolkit.